Thomas Taggart: Career

 After his move to Indianapolis in 1877, Taggart began a successful career as an Indiana hotelier, financier, and politician.
 Taggart became the owner of the restaurant at the Indianapolis Union Station, but sold his restaurant business and began other ventures that included acquisition of two hotels in Indianapolis and the French Lick Springs Hotel in Orange County, Indiana, among other investments.
 Taggart also became a "powerful Democratic boss of the state," often referred to by his initials, T. T., or called "the Easy Boss" because of his congenial nature.

-Taggart was elected auditor of Marion County, Indiana (1886–1894) and mayor of Indianapolis (1895–1901).
+Taggart was elected auditor of Marion County, Indiana (1886–1894), and mayor of Indianapolis (1895–1901).
 As the Democratic Party's boss in Indiana, a member of Democratic National Committee (1900–1916), and the party's national chairman (1904–1908), Taggart also became an influential political figure in state and national politics.
 In 1916 Taggart was appointed U.S. Senator, but he was defeated later that year in a special election.

 Hotelier

 After Taggart sold his restaurant business at the Indianapolis Union Station, his investments expanded to include controlling interests in the Grand and Denison hotels in Indianapolis and investments in the copper, gas, and oil industries.

 In 1901 Taggart began his most ambitious and famous project when he organized a small group of investors that acquired and developed the French Lick Springs Hotel in Orange County, Indiana.
 In addition to Taggart, the group included William McDoel, president of the Monon Railroad; Crawford Fairbanks, a Terre Haute brewery owner; and Colonel Livingston T. Dickson, owner of "quarry and mineral interests in Indiana and Illinois."

 Around 1905 Taggart bought his partners' interests in the mineral springs hotel to become its sole owner.
 Under Taggart's direction, the property was transformed into a first-class spa and a renowned gambling resort.
 Taggart made improvements and additions to the hotel, its mineral springs, and the resort's grounds.
 He also modernized the facilities, established trolley service to French Lick, and convinced the Monon Railroad to lay a spur track to the hotel's grounds and run daily passenger service to Chicago.
 At the height of the resort's popularity in the early decades of the 20th century, the hotel provided more than $2 million in annual profits.

-Although casino gambling was illegal under Indiana law, it flourished the Orange County area from the early 1900s until the mid-1940s, during the time the Taggart family managed the French Lick Springs Hotel, and contributed to the resort's popularity.
+Although casino gambling was illegal under Indiana law, it flourished in the Orange County area from the early 1900s until the mid-1940s, during the time the Taggart family managed the French Lick Springs Hotel, and contributed to the resort's popularity.
 Several casinos were in operation within Orange County, but Taggart disassociated himself with any connection to these local gambling establishments and denied any involvement in illegal gambling operations.